SJ47/stripe-checkout-products-and-prices-demo/README.md

 Create some products and prices in your Stripe dashboard so you have some products to retrieve.

-In the main project directory, you run:

-`npm start`

-Runs the app in the development mode.\
+In the `client` directory, run `npm start` to run the client app in development mode.

+In the `server` directory, run `npm run server:dev` to run the server in development mode.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.\
+Open [http://localhost:3000](http://localhost:3000) to view the client in the browser.

 Open [http://localhost:4242/retrieve-products](http://localhost:4242/retrieve-products) to view products in JSON format in the browser.\
 Open [http://localhost:4242/retrieve-prices](http://localhost:4242/retrieve-prices) to view prices in JSON format in the browser.\